Printmaking

 It’s similar to linocutting, but with woodcuts, because the texture of the wood's grain adds a unique quality to the image.
 Woodcutting originally came from China and made its way to the Western world around the 13th Century, with the German artist Albrecht Durer popularising this method in the 15th Century.
 Later on, in the late 1800s, expressionist artists like Ernst Ludwig Kirchner and Emil Nolde brought the woodcut prints technique back into the spotlight.

-Linocut (Linoleum) printmaking
+Linocut (linoleum) printmaking

 Linocut is a relatively beginner-friendly technique that uses cost-effective materials, allowing hand-printing with tools like a spoon or a baren, as well as printing with a press due to linoleum's thinness and flexibility.